yannick-c/yannick-couzinie.github.io/_pages/cv.md

 ======
 * 02/2017 - 10/2018: Research software engineer
   * Cognostics AG, Pullach, Germany
-  * Duties included: Develop and implement machine learning and regular algorithms in Python.
+  * Develop and implement machine learning and regular algorithms in Python.
+  * Implement and maintain the [pep8 coding convention](https://pep8.org/) in the repositories.
+  * Keep track of issues and check commits of collaborators on same project.

 Skills
 ======
 * Languages